 However, if you think that you are ready to make the commitment, you have the full support of everyone in your household and that of your caregivers, you are motivated to do the training, and you are excited about the prospect of gaining a devoted companion who can help you achieve greater independence and dramatically improve the quality of your life, you could be a candidate for our program.

-If you and a trained Next Step Service Dog are eventually matched, successfully meet the training requirements, graduate from the program, and are certified by Next Step Service Dogs, ownership of the dog will be transferred to you.
+After graduating from the NSSD program ownership of the dog will be transferred to you.
 At that point, you will then be responsible for all of the usual costs associated with owning a dog.

 Depending on the availability of NSSD trainers, dogs and number of applicants applying at any given time, the length of the wait for a Next Step Service Dog will vary, but we will keep you informed of your status throughout the application process.